Renaissance of the 12th century

+Following the Western Roman Empire's collapse, Europe experienced a decline in scientific knowledge.
+However, increased contact with the Islamic world brought a resurgence of learning.
+Islamic philosophers and scientists preserved and expanded upon ancient Greek works, especially those of Aristotle and Euclid, which were translated into Latin, significantly revitalizing European science.
+During the High Middle Ages, Europe also saw significant technological advancements which spurred economic growth.

+During the 12th century, Scholasticism emerged, marked by a systematic and rational approach to theology.
+The movement was strengthened by new Latin translations of ancient and medieval Islamic and Jewish philosophers, including Avicenna, Maimonides, and Averroes.

+The early 12th century saw a revival of Latin classics and literature, with cathedral schools like Chartres and Canterbury becoming centers of study.
+Aristotelian logic later gained prominence in emerging universities, displacing Latin literary traditions until revived by Petrarch in the 14th century.

 Medieval renaissances

 The groundwork for the rebirth of learning was laid by the process of political consolidation and centralization of the monarchies of Europe.
 This process of centralization began with Charlemagne, King of the Franks from 768 to 814 and Holy Roman Emperor from 800 to 814.
 Charlemagne's inclination towards education, which led to the creation of many new churches and schools where students were required to learn Latin and Greek, has been called the Carolingian Renaissance.

 A second "renaissance" occurred during the reign of Otto I (The Great), King of the Saxons from 936 to 973 and Emperor of the Holy Roman Empire from 962.
 Otto was successful in unifying his kingdom and asserting his right to appoint bishops and archbishops throughout his kingdom.
 Otto's assumption of this ecclesiastical power brought him into close contact with the best educated and most able class of men in his kingdom.
 Because of this close contact many new reforms were introduced in the Saxon Kingdom and in the Holy Roman Empire.
 Thus, Otto's reign has been called the Ottonian Renaissance.

 Therefore, the Renaissance of the 12th century has been identified as the third and final of the medieval renaissances.
 Yet the renaissance of the twelfth century was far more thoroughgoing than those renaissances that preceded in the Carolingian or in the Ottonian periods.
 Indeed, the Carolingian Renaissance was really more particular to Charlemagne himself, and was really more of a "veneer on a changing society" than a true renaissance springing up from society, and the same might be said of the Ottonian Renaissance.
+Therefore, some medieval historians have since argued that connecting the term "renaissance" to the two previous periods is a misleading description, and not useful in describing the social changes of the 9th and 10th centuries.